13 minsPublished on 7/27/2022

 Understanding Bitcoin

 Bitcoin, which launched in 2009, is a digital-native crypto asset with by far the highest market capitalization.
-In less than a decade it established itself as an excellent store of value and a unit of exchange.
+In less than a decade it established itself as a popular unit of exchange.

-Bitcoin was created under the pseudonym Satoshi Nakomoto by a person or group of people who described it as an electronic peer-to-peer cash system.
+Bitcoin was created under the pseudonym Satoshi Nakomoto by a person (or group of people) who described it as an electronic peer-to-peer cash system in its white paper.
 This gave rise to the crypto industry, ushering in a new era of finance and investing in which people could finally break free from central banks' dominance and regain control of their assets.

 This network is secured by a set of participants called Bitcoin miners who verify and finalize transactions and create new blocks in a process called Bitcoin mining.